Save Your Bracelet: Leather, Rubber, and Nylon Watch Straps

 Image Source: @rolexdiver on Instagram

-First of all, not all nylon straps are NATOs, and not all NATO straps are made of nylon.
-However, the nylon NATO is a staple among watch enthusiasts: a classic look with rich history.
-Developed by the British Ministry of Defense in 1973, NATO straps feature an extremely rugged all-in-one construction.
-The strap slides under your watch’s spring bars, held in place by a short flap on the underside.
-Because they’re all one piece, NATO straps protect your watch from the very rare case of a faulty springbar.
+The nylon strap is a staple among watch enthusiasts: a classic look with rich history.
+They often feature extremely rugged all-in-one constructions.
+Nylon straps typically slide under your watch’s spring bars, held in place by a short flap on the underside.
+Because they’re all one piece, nylon straps protect your watch from the very rare case of a faulty springbar.
 If one breaks, your watch will stay on the strap, potentially saving you a fortune in repairs.
-This 50 year old strap design still holds up as one of the best.
-Because they’re made of nylon, NATO straps are waterproof, lightweight, ridiculously strong, and relatively cheap.
-All of my non-dress watches live 99% of their lives on NATOs.
-Everest offers a wide variety of nylon straps: both nylon and single-pass in a number of colors.
+This 50-year-old strap design still holds up as one of the best.

 Final Thoughts